trovares/trovares_connector/_sources/index.rst.txt

    conn.transfer_from_neo4j_to_xgt_for(vertices = nodes_to_copy,
                                        edges = edges_to_copy)

 Limitations
 ===========

 Doesn't support the following:

-* Multiple node types for a single relationship type.
 * Multiple types for a single property.
 * Point data type.
 * Transferring data from xGT to Neo4j.